JiraJedi/jirajedi.github.io/_posts/Jira-Manage-More-Teams-For-One-Backlog.md

 The typical scenario is a Product Owner overseeing a backlog that multiple teams need to pull issues from.
 These teams often have their own Projects in Jira and it doesn't make sense to have them flip between multiple projects / boards.
 It would certainly make priortizing tasks a nightmare.

 ## Solution Overview
-We create Components that correspond to their respectiove tWe assign Components to issues
+We create Components that correspond to their respective teams.
+Components are assigned Components to issues
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2NDA2Nzc2NiwtMTg5NTkzMDk2Ml19
+eyJoaXN0b3J5IjpbLTIwNzQ5MzYyNjAsLTE4OTU5MzA5NjJdfQ
+==
 -->